Executive Functioning Therapy

 How Does Executive Functioning Work?

-A main component of executive functioning therapy is the ability to use internal self-talk and visualization skills so that clients can “see” how their future actions might both look and feel.
+A main component of executive functioning therapy is the use of internal self-talk and visualization techniques, enabling clients to "see" how their future actions might appear and feel.

-During executive functioning therapy, we tackle these goals based on your child or teen's individual needs.
-Through extensive evaluation, I will help your child or teen identify their needs and, together with parent input, come up with a treatment plan that works.
+In executive functioning therapy, we tackle these goals according to the unique needs of your child or teen.
+Through an extensive evaluation, we will assist your child or teen in identifying their specific needs, and in collaboration with parental input, we will develop a tailored treatment plan that is effective.

 How Does Executive Functioning Work?

-A main component of executive functioning therapy is the ability to use internal self-talk and visualization skills so that clients can “see” how their future actions might both look and feel.
+A main component of executive functioning therapy is the use of internal self-talk and visualization techniques, enabling clients to "see" how their future actions might appear and feel.

-During executive functioning therapy, we tackle these goals based on your child or teen's individual needs.
-Through extensive evaluation, I will help your child or teen identify their needs and, together with parent input, come up with a treatment plan that works.
+In executive functioning therapy, we tackle these goals according to the unique needs of your child or teen.
+Through an extensive evaluation, we will assist your child or teen in identifying their specific needs, and in collaboration with parental input, we will develop a tailored treatment plan that is effective.

 What Are The Benefits?